Yassine Bounou: Al-Hilal

-On 17 August 2023, Bono joined Riyadh-based side Al-Hilal on a three-year contract.
+On 17 August 2023, Bounou joined Riyadh-based side Al-Hilal on a three-year contract.
 In 2023, Bounou was nominated for the 2023 Ballon d'Or and The 2023 Best FIFA Football Awards.
 On 30 October 2023, Bounou was ranked 13th place in the 2023 Ballon d'Or and ranked 3rd in the 2023 Yashin Trophy.
 On 1 November 2023, Bounou was nominated for the 2023 African Footballer of the Year and 2023 African Goalkeeper of the Year by CAF.
-On 11 December 2023, Bono won the best goalkeeper in Africa trophy at the CAF.
+On 11 December 2023, Bounou won the best goalkeeper in Africa trophy at the CAF.

 During the 2025 FIFA Club World Cup, he saved a late penalty from Federico Valverde in the opening match, maintaining a 1–1 draw against Real Madrid.
 In the competition's round of 16, he produced 10 saves including a crucial one-on-one stop against Savinho in a 4–3 victory after extra time over Manchester City, matching the record set by Thibaut Courtois in the same edition.